ae-aco/sql-gym-membership/README.md

 <p>

 ## Files used
-All files can be found in this branch "sql-gym-membership".
+All files can be found in their folders in this branch: "sql-gym-membership".
 - *boxing_gym.sql*
   - This file can be found in "schema".
   - Use this file in mySQL to create and use the database.
 The member, trainer, membership type, classes etc. data is already in this file.